install.packages("synthpop")

 plot(syn_method_spec$age, syn_method_spec$hgt)

 Using this procedure, you can combine modelling functions that are self-written or stem from alternative packages with the synthesis procedure in synthpop.
-This also allows to model, for example, a hierarchical structure, using the R-package lme4 (lme4?), glmmTMB (glmmTMB?) or, if you prefer a Bayesian procedure, with brms (brms?).
+This also allows to model, for example, a hierarchical structure, using the R-package lme4 (Bates et al. 2015), glmmTMB (Brooks et al. 2017) or, if you prefer a Bayesian procedure, with brms (Bürkner 2017).
 In such instances, one can incorporate the hierarchical structure replacing the single level models with their hierarchical counterparts from these packages.
-Since no one has done this for synthetic data yet, relevant resources do not seem to exist, but feel free to reach out if you plan on doing this.
+Since, as far as we are aware of, no one has done this for synthetic data yet, relevant resources do not seem to to be widely documented yet, but feel free to reach out if you plan on doing this.
 To read more about modelling hierarchical data in the context of imputation for missing data, see Yucel et al. (2017); Speidel, Drechsler, and Jolani (2020)].

 Conclusion